DevelopMoy/NoteSpace/README.md

 # NoteSpace
-A super-basic note editor made with Java using Swing library.
+A basic note editor made with Java using Swing library.

 ## Getting Started
-You can compile the source code using your prefered IDE
+Compile the source code using your prefered IDE

 ## Built With